epam/edp-ddm-business-process-modeler-extensions/README.md

 For local template discovery, create a `.camunda` folder relative in the directory or any parent directory of the diagrams you are editing and copy `element-templates` and `plugins` there.

-#### Element-templates
+#### Applying element-templates

-1.Element template extension for digital signature delegate by DSO:
+Example of element template extension for digital signature delegate by DSO:

 - Make sure that element-templates folder contain *digitalSignatureConnectorDelegate.json*.
 - In the `Service Task`, click the `Open Catalog` button, then select this template.
 - Fill in the `Payload` field - data to sign.